gxlover0625/Incept/README.md

 ## Contact
 If you have any questions or suggestions while using our code, please feel free to contact us via the following ways.
 Our response will be sent to you quickly.

-:point_right: Submit an issue in the GitHub repository with [link](https://github.com/zhoushengisnoob/OpenDeepClustering/issues).

 ## Star History
 ![Star History Chart](https://api.star-history.com/svg?repos=zhoushengisnoob/OpenDeepClustering&type=Date)